 If you only upload using the AMO external API, you can continue using your API keys and you will not be asked to provide the second factor.

 March 24, 2021 update: If your authenticator offers you an 8 character token, check its settings to see if it can provide a 6 character token.
-AMO will not accept 8 character tokens.
+Firefox Accounts will not accept 8 character tokens.